Tony Finau: Mind over matter

 “At Jordan River we learned how to play the game from the green back,” adds Finau.
 “It was a very good golf course, tree-lined.
 The longest hole was 165 yards and the shortest was 65 or 70 yards.”

-Today—sadly from a golf perspective—Jordan River has been converted into a frisbee golf course.
+A couple years ago—sadly from a golf perspective—Jordan River was converted into a frisbee golf course.

 “I believe I can continue to get better,” he says.
 “That’s what it’s all about.
 I have been able to do some pretty cool things in this game—like being on the Ryder Cup team—but I am hungry for more, to put myself in that type of atmosphere again.
-I was fortunate to play well in three of the four majors last year and I want to put myself back in those positions so I can try and win one.
+I have played well in the majors and I want to put myself back in those positions so I can try and win one.
 I believe I have a place in this game and my case has never been stronger than it is right now.
 I have a goal to become the best player in the world.
 That is a high mountain to climb but my coach, my family and I all believe I can do it.
 It is going to take a lot of great golf over the next few seasons if it is going to happen but I will continue to chase it.”

 “Ever since Tiger in ’97, for me, my dad and Gipper it was always about trying to get to the Masters and Augusta National, so it was very special for me and my dad to share our first visit together.
 We spent two days there and played it twice with a friend who is a member.
 To be out there with my dad is something I will never forget.”

-Finau was only one among vast legions of people—young and old, black and white, male and female—who took up golf after the ’97 Masters, all dreaming of fist-pumping on Augusta’s 18th just like Tiger, yet out of all of them, Finau is the one who might just do it.
+Finau was only one among vast legions of people—young and old, black and white, male and female—who took up golf after the ’97 Masters, all dreaming of fist-pumping on Augusta’s 18th just like Tiger, yet out of all of them, Finau is the one who might just turn that dream into reality.